toddamoda/pyyxellsfgffg/docs/source/references/contributing.rst

 This development process "relies on the repetition of a very short development
-cycle: first the developer writes an (initially failing) automated test case that defines a desired improvement or new function, then produces the minimum amount of code to pass that test."
+cycle: first the developer writes an (initially failing) automated test case that defines a desired improvement or new function, then produces the minimum amount of code to pass that test.
 So, before actually writing any code, you should write your tests.
 Often the test can be taken from the original GitLab issue.
 However, it is always worth considering additional use cases and writing corresponding tests.